*You don’t want to know about the history and background? Skip to the solution!

 Another key recognition is that the old beliefs met important needs for the child who adopted them, and strong feelings are tied up with those needs and the situation which led to their adoption.
 Safety is often an issue, and it can even be a matter of physical survival.
 It takes courage to relinquish talismanic beliefs that have been part of us for decades, without knowing that we can find other ways of taking care of ourselves.
 On the other side of the equation – and usually more present to the individual seeking healing – are all the needs which have been frustrated by the stranglehold of the core belief (often including freedom, connection, and growth).
 The discomfort caused by the separation from these needs can act as the stimulus we need to start changing the story.
 But ditching a core belief is not a step to take lightly.
 It’s like when a hermit crab changes shells for a bigger model.
 You need to find a new story and test it very carefully before abandoning the old one.

-I have borrowed and condensed what I like best from all these approaches to create a new process for transforming core beliefs, which I believe is both simpler and deeper and which I have actively been working with since 2015.
+I have borrowed and integrated what I like best from all these approaches to create a new process for transforming core beliefs, which I believe is both simpler and deeper than anything else currently being offered, and which I have actively been working with since 2015.
 It has at its heart the energy forms which we refer to as human needs, and in exploring it we are guided to switch between three of the primary centres in the human organism where those energy forms manifest, namely the intellectual, emotional and physical centres.
-It celebrates the survival value of the old story and mourns the sacrifices which adopting that story has entailed for us.
+My process celebrates the survival value of the old story as well as mourning the sacrifices which adopting that story has entailed for us.
 It loosens the verbal grip of the core belief, puts all the needs on the table and explores alternative ways of meeting them by creating a new story and anchoring it.
 Finally a future course is charted which will manifest the new story rather than the old.
 In this way the process attempts to cater for all types of human response patterns, encourages us to include and balance the centres and guides us to making lasting new agreements with ourselves which will better serve our needs.
-It’s summarised and represented here as a visual map.
+It’s summarised and represented here as a visual map, which issue holders follow physically as they undertake the transformation.
 In group workshops I use floor cards for the key stages of the process and involve participants in support roles.